 3. Use data from safety technology to decide which behaviors to incentivize

 The Motive AI Dashcam captures video of unsafe driving behaviors, then automatically uploads them to a fleet’s Safety Hub for follow-up.
 In designing an incentive program, look for videos in the Safety Hub marked “high severity” or “critical.”
 Let the unsafe behaviors in those videos direct your focus.

 If texting and driving is a problem in your fleet, consider an incentive that gives drivers points for each day they don’t reach for their phone.
 Drivers could use those points to buy gear and electronics from the company store.
 Short-term goals are more likely than annual awards to inspire a change in behavior.
-When designing an incentive program, aim for short-term incentives that are easy to track.
+When designing a driver incentive program, aim for short-term incentives that are easy to track.

 4. Gain buy-in from top brass so drivers buy in too

-When the message about a new incentive program comes from the CEO, managers and drivers will take the program seriously.
+When the message about a new driver incentive program comes from the CEO, managers and drivers will take the program seriously.
 Executive support bolsters the program’s credibility.

 5. Communicate expectations

 Launching a driver incentive program is similar to rolling out new safety technology.
 Transparency is the key to obtaining driver acceptance.
 When launching an incentive program, explain to drivers why you chose to incentivize safety.
 Have there been too many near misses lately?
 Too many accidents?
 Share those details with the team.
 Make sure drivers can see how their performance compares to their peers.
 Also educate them on how their performance is measured.
 A little friendly competition can motivate drivers even more.

 Creative tips for keeping drivers engaged in safety

 Once a safety incentive program has launched, fleet and safety managers will be responsible for keeping it fresh, fun, and motivating.
 Here are proven ways to keep drivers invested in safe performance.